TrellixVulnTeam/University-of-Toronto_IATR/README.md

 # School Course Repository
 HoHoHo, welcome to my school course repo.

 In University of Toronto, I pursued double major in Computer Science and Statistics.
-In details, my degree is built on one Computer Science Specialist program and One Statistics Major program.
+In details, my degree is built on Computer Science Specialist program and Statistics Major program.

-Note that, in my school UofT, The Specialist program type is the greatest concentration on one subject area.
+Note that, in my school UofT, the Specialist program type is the greatest concentration on one subject area.
 More than half of the credits taken (9-16) will be in this academic area.
-And Major program consists of around one third (6-9) of the total credits.
+And a Major program consists of around one third (6-9) of the total credits.
 More infomation on https://future.utoronto.ca/academics/build-your-own-degree

 ## Computer Science
 CSC108 - Introduction to Computer Programming\